ThePainTrain/Scrap-Mechanic-Crafting-Mod/README.md

 To install it
 1- navigate to you're "scrap mechanic" folder in you're steamapps folder.

 2- go into the "survival" folder

 3- go into the "crafting recipes" folder

 4- open the file "craftbot" with notepad++

-5- remove all of the code in the "craftbot" file and replace it with the code in the other file of this .zip
+5- remove all of the code in the "craftbot" file and replace it with the code in the "craftbot" file the came with the readme

+If it doesnt work dont worry, you're game isn't screwed.
+You can simply delete the "craftbot" file from you're "crafting recipes" folder and then validate you're files over steam.

+Enjoy and have fun!